 Studio Bell National Music Centre

 The Bell National Music Centre is one of the top attractions in Calgary.
-The Centre is five floors of exhibitions telling the story of music in Canada.
+The Centre has five floors of exhibitions telling the story of music in Canada.
 This is a place for music lovers to explore (and love).
 Visitors will have plenty to see and do, including the chance to experience the interactive instrument installations.

 TELUS Spark

 The TELUS Spark Science Centre is one of Calgary’s places for the curious.
 It has fun things to do for kids and adults alike.
 Everyone can embrace their desire for exploration and discovery in science, technology, math, and art.
-Fun fact: In 2018, it set a Guinness World Record for the largest functioning Rubik’s Cube!

 Canada’s Sports Hall of Fame